RisingStack/writing-testable-apis-the-basics/README.md

 After that all you have to do is make the tests pass by implementing the described functionality.

+When writing unit tests, we do not want to deal with the given unit's dependencies, so we want to use mocks instead of them.
+Mocks are special objects that simulates the behavior of the mocked out dependency.
+For this purpose we are going to use Sinon.JS.

 ## Putting the pieces together - writing integration tests